 Bora Bora, the pearl of the Pacific, is not a part of the United States.
 Bora Bora is in the Pacific Ocean between Australia and South America.
 As a result, it is also not a part of these nations.
 It is, nevertheless, a part of French Polynesia.

-As the letter “B” is not found in the indigenous alphabet, the island’s actual name is “Pora Pora.”
-The people who live on the isle communicate using a blend of Tahitian and French.
+As the letter “B” is not found in the indigenous alphabet, the island’s name is “Pora Pora.”
+The people who live on the island communicate using a blend of Tahitian and French.